fuzziqersoftware/newserv/README.md

 ## Memory patches, client functions, and DOL files

-*Note: newserv uses the shorter GameCube versioning convention, where discs labeled DOL-XXXX-0-0Y are version 1.Y.
-The PSO community seems to use the convention 1.0Y in some places instead, but these are the same version.
-For example, the version that newserv calls v1.4 is the same as v1.04, and is labeled DOL-GPOJ-0-04 on the underside of the disc.*

 Everything in this section requires resource_dasm to be installed, so newserv can use the assemblers and disassemblers from its libresource_file library.
 If resource_dasm is not installed, newserv will still build and run, but these features will not be available.

 In addition, these features are only supported for the following game versions: